So many problems lately w/computer/wifi. Maybe that time of year, but really irritating, to say the least.

 Due to the AFIB incident she is on a couple of medications for 30 days to prevent/stabilize that situation.
 Recommended she followup w/cardiologist upon return home.
 In addition to the 2 lesions on the liver, 1 in the diaphragm, there were lesions on transverse colon, not penetrating the colon wall.
 1 hr.
 15 min spent on the diaphragm ("repair") alone.
 Pathology shows all lesions low grade, Total cancer index = 10.
 So she was a good candidate for HIPEC.

 Two drain tubes, abdomen, upper abdomen.
 Tube in upper abdomen was the problematic one as epidural didn't reach that area, shoulder pains.
 Staff would put heat pads on shoulder.
-Removal of one of drain tubes problematic (think it was upper abdominal one they called chest tube).
-Required a couple of shots, but still was no picnic as stuff (tissue?) had collected around it.
+Removal of lower abdominal drain tube problematic b/c it had lost flexibility.
+Required a couple of shots, but still was no picnic.
 Arms a little black & blue from being poked.
 Gained some weight (water retention) from surgery that doc says should take care of itself shortly.

 She is able to eat eggs, white toast, applesauce, yogurt, cottage cheese, protein drinks, even had salmon...can have oatmeal, soft breads.
 No nuts, hard breads, fruits w/skin, veggies yet.
 She walked in the hospital trying to increase day by day & continues walking @ the hotel she is now staying in.
 Her DH was able to leave & go to a couple of places of interest in San Diego.
 She mentioned that she was going to need to cut down on the Ducosate for her bowel.
 That is how well she is doing.
 She attributes the increased walking program presurgery + all of the walking since surgery to be of great benefit in recovery (I asked).
 So like AJ said: "Walk, walk, walk, walk."